sofia-ls-dang/comptia-studying-app/README.md

 If you'd rather start fresh instead, `docker compose down -v` wipes the volume so `schema.sql` (which now includes the progress table) runs again from scratch on next `up`.

-## Next steps to build on this scaffold
+## To do:

-- **Add a deck/card editor UI** — currently decks and cards can only be created via the API (e.g. with `curl` or Postman); a form in React would let you manage content without leaving the browser.
+- **Add a deck/card editor UI** — decks and cards can only be created via the API (e.g. with `curl` or Postman); form in React --> manage content without leaving the browser.
-- **Spaced repetition** — the `card_reviews` table already logs pass/fail per card.
-You could implement something like the SM-2 algorithm to resurface cards you've failed more often.
+- **Spaced repetition** — the `card_reviews` table already logs pass/fail per card --> implement something like SM-2 algorithm to resurface cards that were failed more often.
-- **Auth** — if you want to deploy this publicly and track your own progress separately from anyone else using it, add a `users` table and basic session/JWT auth.
+- **Auth** — if ever publicly deployed, --> track own progress separately from anyone else, add `users` table and basic session authorization.
-- **Deploy** — Render or Railway both support a Postgres + Node service for free/cheap; point your portfolio site at the deployed URL as a live project link.